angelicaroselie/full-stack-open-pokedex/README.md

-# Full Stack open CI/CD
+# Fullstackopen CI/CD

-#### Link to my own project: https://github.com/angelicaroselie/fullstack-phonebook-application ####
+#### Link to my own project: https://github.com/angelicaroselie/fullstack-phonebook-application

-This repository is used for the CI/CD module of the Full stack open course
+This repository contains tasks and assignments for the Fullstackopen course part11 offered by the University of Helsinki.

-Fork the repository to complete course exercises
+Please note that these tasks were completed in 2023.
+For my most recent projects and work, please check out my latest repositories.

 ## Commands